 You're probably aware of BT21 who are kind of like mascot characters that correspond with each BTS member, created by them for LINE messenger.
 The announcement was some time last month that two new, limited edition nanos are on the way featuring BT21 characters!!
 Set to release some time in August but preorders are available.
-Below you can see their shell colors on Instagram, which are called Space Color (the blue one) and Baby Style.
+You can see their shell colors on Instagram, which are named Space Color (the blue one) and Baby Style.

 Each BT21 character will have their own unique characteristics and behaviour.
 I recommend you don't keep reading if you wish to avoid any tiny spoilers.

 These are some actions that you can expect from each character:

 RJ washing his scarf